PROBATE

 What is Probate?

-Our Process:
+Our Process

 Areas of Probate Practice:

-Probate of Will
+Probate with a Will

 Probate without a will, also known as intestate probate, occurs when a person passes away without leaving a valid will.
 In such cases, the court follows the laws of the state to determine the distribution of the deceased person's assets.
 The court appoints an administrator to oversee the probate process and manage the estate.
 The administrator identifies and gathers the deceased person's assets, pays off debts and taxes, and then distributes the remaining assets among the legal heirs according to the state's intestacy laws.
 Probate without a will aims to ensure a fair distribution of assets and provide a legal framework for resolving any disputes that may arise during the process.